melvz/terraform-ecs-fargate/README.md

 ### Use Github Actions to execute Terraform commands :
 - Please find the actions file under .github folder.
 - Setup your own secrets and actions' env variables.
+- Customize the action steps as needed.
+Use the TFplan as an example.

 ~